Three Key Elements to Align Your Business Strategy

 - The issue: Like we mentioned earlier, in order to keep up with industry standards, we must create a connection between our people and technologies.
 However, this is where the distribution of weight amongst the three pillars comes in.
 Teams working under constant, unresolved pressure can lead to disaster.

 - The solution: Hire a third party to implement or build applications that would lessen the workload, streamline operations, and increase productivity levels.
 Best practices mean equilibrium, not more pressure, and long-term solutions will mitigate current or potential risks.

-To paraphrase SDL, “Who would want to hire someone who wasn’t willing to immerse themselves within a company’s practices or integrate into the team?”
+To paraphrase RWS, “Who would want to hire someone who wasn’t willing to immerse themselves within a company’s practices or integrate into the team?”

 We feel the same way about CMS systems.
 Why invest in a product that makes your life harder rather than easier?

-There’s a reason we’ve been long-time partners with SDL and why SDL Tridion Sites was acknowledged as the best-in-class pick for most scalable enterprise web content management platform.
+There’s a reason we’ve been long-time partners with RWS and why RWS Tridion Sites was acknowledged as the best-in-class pick for most scalable enterprise web content management platform.